 All lectures will be recorded and posted on Canvas for students to watch whenever it is convenient.
 Lectures will be uploaded to Canvas a minimum of two days prior to the corresponding scheduled class time.
-As outlined previously in this syllabus, office hours will be held during the 7 hours of scheduled class time each week, plus there is an additional 3 office hours scheduled per week, so students have 10 hours of scheduled office hours each week to choose between.
+As outlined previously in this syllabus, office hours will be held during the 3 hours of scheduled class time each week, plus there is an additional 3 office hours scheduled per week, so students have 6 hours of scheduled office hours each week to choose between.
 In order to engage with this course online, students are required to have a computer and a stable Internet connection.
 A quiet space to view the recorded lectures and to write examinations is also highly recommended.
 A stable internet connection is particularly important when writing exams on Canvas.

-EXAM INFORMATION
+EXAM INOFRMATION

-All examinations must be completed during the scheduled class time.
+As per UBC policy, all examinations must be completed during the scheduled course time (i.e., Thursdays from 11am-2pm PST).
 Out of fairness to all students, there are no exceptions to this policy.
-Examinations will be delivered on Canvas, and everyone's exam will start at 1pm PST.
+All examinations will be delivered on Canvas, and everyone's exam will start at 11am PST.

 While writing exams, it is the responsibility of the student to ensure that any technical issues are reported to the instructor immediately at paul.g.davies@ubc.ca.
 Please document the issue or technical concern via a screenshot.
 The examinations in this course are all open-book, so you are permitted to access any of the course materials, including your notes, during the exam.
-You are NOT to use any search engines.
+You are NOT to use any search engines or AI.
 You are also NOT to communicate with anyone about the exam during the scheduled write time or after the examination - you are to work independently.
 If you violate these conditions, you have engaged in Academic Misconduct and will be subject to the consequences articulated in the Academic Integrity section of this syllabus.

-It is our policy in this course that grades will not be adjusted (through extra assignments or otherwise) in order to achieve a passing mark, higher letter grade, etc. To ensure equity for all of our students, requests for additional assignments or to bump-up grades will not be considered.
+It is our policy in this course that final grades will not be adjusted (through extra assignments or otherwise) in order to achieve a passing mark, higher letter grade, etc. To ensure equity for all of our students, requests for additional assignments or to bump-up final grades will not be considered.